-AND as you can ‘sea’ below I’m VERY excited that my series of ocean-science stories for children continues with two new picture books by Dr Suzie Starfish, “Cranky Frankie and the Oceans of Trash” and “Roger the Wrasse and the Itchy Fishes“!
+AND as you can ‘sea’ below I’m VERY excited that my series of ocean-science stories for children continues with two new picture books by Dr Suzie Starfish, “Cranky Frankie and the oceans of trash” and “Roger the wrasse and the itchy fishes“!
 Cranky Frankie is a story drawing attention to the impacts of marine debris and ocean plastic pollution, seen through the eyes of a very cranky Porcupine fish named Frankie!
-And Roger the Wrasse illustrates the importance of reef cleaning stations and the special roles and relationships animals have under the sea on reef cleaning stations.
+And Roger the Wrasse illustrates the importance of biodiversity on the reef and the special roles and relationships animals have under the sea on reef cleaning stations.
 You can ‘sea’ more about the story behind these stories, their illustration progress and updates on their release dates over at my Picture Books.

 One of my passions is making learning visual and FUN so I love visiting schools around Australia as my alter ego Dr Suzie Starfish (Author/Illustrator) to bring our ‘Living Oceans’ into classrooms.
 I use the art of marine science and storytelling, which you can ‘sea’ through my Creative Education.
 It is my hope that my creative approach to environmental education and visual learning helps students to think in colour and use their imagination, as “Logic will get you from A to B, Imagination will take your everywhere” (Albert Einstein)!
 From my experiences in the classroom it’s important to give students the opportunity to “Just IMAGINE!!“, which gives them a sense of curiosity, creativity and critical thinking — which I hope helps kids to think in colour and to care.